 Click here for the Marion County history page, which tells you more about the content in this chapter.

-This map above is not included in the Long March to Tennessee booklet, but is a remarkable map which illustrates the point made in this sidebar.
+This map (on the right) is not included in the Long March to Tennessee booklet, but is a remarkable map which illustrates the point made in this sidebar.

 When Tennessee first became a state, it consisted entirely of the blue parts and the green part shown on the map.
 The orange sections of the map were all still Cherokee or Chickasaw territory!